aburneka/MechaCar_Statistical_Analysi/README.md

 Image 1: MechaCar multiple linear regression to predict MPG summary statistics
 <img width="523" alt="multiple linear regression for MPG " src="https://user-images.githubusercontent.com/79999761/130334891-0d13bcd2-140b-4ccd-b164-9bd81c556edf.png">

-## MechaCar multiple linear regression summary
+## MechaCar Multiple Linear Regression Summary

 From the summary statistics for the model, vehicle length and ground clearance are both below the siginficance level of 0.05 and can be inferred as to having an statistically significant impact on MPG.
-It also shows statistical significance for the intercept implying there are features that may need enhancing in order to improve the model.
+It also shows statistical significance for the intercept, which may mean that there are features that may need enhancing in order to improve the model.

-While the r-squared value for the multiple linear regression model is 0.71 and our p-value is below the significance level of 0.05, which means the slope of our line is not zero, but the null hypothesis cannot be rejected because there are fewer variables that show statistical significance than those that don't in the current model.
+While the r-squared value for the multiple linear regression model is 0.71 and our p-value is below the significance level of 0.05, meaning the slope of our line is not zero, our null hypothesis cannot be rejected because there are fewer variables that show statistical significance than those that don't in the current model.

-While our model's statistics pass our r-squared (>0.7) and p-value (<0.05>) test, we can state that this model does not effectively predict mpg of the MechaCar prototypes as the statisitcal significance of the intercept implies this model is subject to over fitting.
+While our model's statistics pass our r-squared (>0.7) and p-value (<0.05) test, we can state that this model does not effectively predict MPG of the MechaCar prototypes as the statisitcal significance of the intercept implies this model is subject to over fitting.
 Additionally, it tells us there may be other variables that explain the variability not included in this specific model.

 ## Summary Statistics on Suspension Coils